nbicocchi/learn-java-javafx/code/camera/JavaFX - Windowing System.md

 ## Show a dialog pane

 Another popular window pattern is [`DialogPane`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/DialogPane.html).
-It is commonly used to require user to enter some data, for example his nome, surname, date of birth, ecc.
+It is commonly used to require user to enter some data, for example his name, surname, date of birth, ecc.

 Here an example of usage: